 This workshop advises student employees on how to deal with your own anger and with dealing with angry people in the workplace.

 This workshop is designed to assist students in developing and maintaining a sensible budget.
 It will help students identify financial resources and learn about credit, both good and bad.
 Presented by Daniella Murphy, McNairs Scholars.

 This workshop combines Time Management and Combating Procrastination.
 This workshop assists student employees in understanding the nature and value of time management (and redefining it) as well as explaining the problems with procrastination and reasons why people procrastinate.
 It also offers student employees a chance to become aware of whether or not they are procrastinators and discusses the benefits of overcoming procrastination.

-This workshop displays how to bridge your behavior, attitude and discipline from the classroom, part time and job to the professional.
-Understanding skills and knowledge that can relate to everyday activities.
+This workshop displays how to bridge your behavior, attitude and discipline at work to adhere in the classroom.
+Understanding skills and knowledge in the workplace can relate to everyday activities.
 You will leave knowing how to expand your experience at work to your personal life.

 LU Student Employment Center resources are provided free of charge to employers and to student job seekers.
 All hiring and compensation for work performed by student employees is handled directly between the student and the employer.
 The Student Employment Center does not perform background checks on students applying for jobs, nor on employers posting job opportunities.
 Employers and students are encouraged to request reference information from each other as needed to establish qualifications, credentials and overall fit between the employer and the student applicant.